Exciting Announcements for Emmick Music Studio!

 •Make a poster about a composer, musical styles, period instruments, etc.

-•Create a timeline of the Classical period
+•Create a timeline of the Baroque period

 •Create a card game, board game, or trivia game about Baroque composers, pieces, instruments, etc.

 •Your idea! - anything creative.
 Projects do not have to be music related.
-In the past, students have incorporated projects related to architecture, art, and important historical events of that period.
+In the past, students have incorporated projects related to architecture, art, fashion, and important historical events of that period.

 As a student, I personally was very motivated by the opportunity to earn awards and public recognition for my accomplishments, and I know that several of my students share this motivation in their own studies.
 I seek out fun and challenging opportunities for K-12 private lesson students to earn awards within the studio.
-Here is one of our past announcements for a studio challenge:

 Keeping in Touch